boxysean/beaglebone-DMX/README.md

 * *Example DMX client scripts.* This comes with example client scripts in the `controller` directory to help you get started with your idea.

 * *Cheap.* No longer do you need a Mac Mini and ENTTEC DMX interface to run your lighting installation.
-Now all you need is an $80 BeagleBone and a $5 circuit.
+Now all you need is an $80 (ahem now $45!)
+BeagleBone and a $5 circuit.

 How to run: Software
 --------------------

-1. Run `modprobe uio_pruss`
+1. Run `modprobe uio_pruss`. *Note that step #1 is only valid with older pre 3.8 kernels such as the original Beaglebone (white).
+Since kernel 3.8 (BeagleBone black shipping or any newer Angstrom image for example) you should enable it in the device tree layout instead of modprobe (/boot).
+One persistent method is explained in the Issues #2 thread.
+[Issue #2](http://github.com/boxysean/beaglebone-DMX/issues/2)
 2. Launch DMX server: `cd` into `bin` and run `./dmx`
 3. Launch DMX client: run a DMX client script, e.g., `cd contollers; python cycle.py`